InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/code-consumers.md

 * Katrina Novakovic (RedHat)

 # Status
+* Initial
-Drafted at the 2019 Spring InnerSource Commons Summit in Galway - 10 April 2019
+* Drafted at the 2019 Spring InnerSource Commons Summit in Galway - 10 April 2019